Second COVID booster: What to know about 4th shots as the BA.2 variant spreads

-Since the beginning of the year, the BA.2 variant of Covid-19 has spread around the world, leading to major outbreaks in Europe and China.
-The BA.2 variant is already widespread in America and is set to become the dominant strain of the virus here next month.
+Since the beginning of the year, the BA.2 variant of COVID-19 has spread around the world, leading to major outbreaks in Europe and China.
+BA.2, a subvariant of omicron, is already widespread in America and is set to become the dominant strain of the virus here next month.

 The spread of the new omicron variant has led many to wonder if another round of boosters is needed.
-And now the Food and Drug Administration and the Centers for Disease Control and Prevention have weighed in, approving a second Covid-19 booster for some.
+And now the Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) have weighed in, approving a second COVID-19 booster for some.
 Here’s what you need to know.

 - Why is a second booster needed?
 It really comes down to the omicron variant, which spread like wildfire at the end of last year.
-The BA.1 and BA.2 variant are both more transmissible than Delta.
+The BA.1 and BA.2 variants are both more transmissible than Delta.
 Many studies have now shown that vaccine protections against the omicron variants wane over a short time–about four months, thus making a second booster a good idea for at-risk groups.

 - Will a second booster work even better against the omicron variants?
 “Better” isn’t the right word.
-But as CNBC reports, according to a CDC study from February, protection against omicron against emergency department visits and hospitalization fell to only 66% and 78%, respectively, four months after the first booster.
+But as CNBC reports, according to a CDC study from February, protection against omicron-related emergency department visits and hospitalization fell to only 66% and 78%, respectively, four months after the first booster.
 But an Israeli study showed a fourth dose “restores antibody titers to peak post-third dose titers.”

 - Who gets the second booster?
 The CDC says anyone over the age of 50 will be eligible to receive the second booster as well as certain immunocompromised individuals.